Jobseekers (Back to Work Schemes) Act 2013: Progress through Parliament

-Appeal against the Bill
+Appeal against the bill

-The law firm acting for Reilly and Wilson, Public Interest Lawyers, lodged submissions to the supreme court, arguing that 'the actions of the secretary of state … represent a clear violation of article 6 of the European Convention on Human Rights and the rule of law, as an interference in the judicial process by the legislature'.
-On Friday 4 July 2014, Mrs Justice Lang, sitting at the High Court in London, ruled that the retrospective nature of the legislation interfered with Reilly's right to a fair trial under Article Six of the Convention on Human Rights.
+The law firm acting for Reilly and Wilson, Public Interest Lawyers, lodged submissions to the supreme court, arguing that "the actions of the secretary of state .. represent a clear violation of article 6 of the European Convention on Human Rights and the rule of law, as an interference in the judicial process by the legislature".
+On Friday 4 July 2014, Mrs Justice Lang, sitting at the High Court in London, ruled that the retrospective nature of the legislation interfered with Reilly's right to a fair trial under Article 6.
 The government announced that it would appeal this ruling, and did not in the meantime make any payouts.
-On 29 April 2016, the appeal came before the Court of Appeal, which upheld the previous court's decision; Lord Justice Underhill, summarising the court's findings, emphasised that although the Act was incompatible with the European Convention on Human Rights, 'it is up to the Government, subject to any further appeal, to decide what action to take in response'.
+On 29 April 2016, the appeal came before the Court of Appeal, which upheld the previous court's decision; Lord Justice Underhill, summarising the court's findings, emphasised that although the Act was incompatible with the European Convention on Human Rights, "it is up to the Government, subject to any further appeal, to decide what action to take in response".

-Remedial Order
+Remedial order

-The incompatibility of the Act with the European Convention on Human Rights was eventually resolved when Parliament approved The Jobseekers (Back to Work Schemes) Act 2013 (Remedial) Order 2020, a Remedial Order under the Human Rights Act 1998.
-The Order inserted two new sections into the Act to restore the position of claimants who had pending appeals on 26 March 2013, and to allow the Secretary of State to administratively remake their decision where these claimants' appeals had been finally rejected since then.
+The incompatibility of the act with the European Convention on Human Rights was eventually resolved when Parliament approved the Jobseekers (Back to Work Schemes) Act 2013 (Remedial) Order 2020 (SI 2020/1085), a remedial order under the Human Rights Act 1998.
+The order inserted two new sections into the act to restore the position of claimants who had pending appeals on 26 March 2013, and to allow the Secretary of State to administratively remake their decision where these claimants' appeals had been finally rejected since then.